 As customer satisfaction continues to creep up in the telecoms sector, there’s now an exciting opportunity for telecoms companies willing to push the boundaries and think differently about how they approach their consumers.

-If these businesses can shake off legacy approaches to customer experience and instead empower their agents, offer a multi-channel service and harness the power of their customers, they have every chance of continuing to rise up the ranks of the UKCSI survey and boosting their brand in the process.
+If these businesses can shake off legacy approaches to customer experience and instead empower their associates, offer a multi-channel service and harness the power of their customers, they have every chance of continuing to rise up the ranks of the UKCSI survey and boosting their brand in the process.

 As published on Telecoms.com